 NxINTRPL - Interpolation and Extrapolation

-Estimate the value of the function represented by (x,y) data set at an intermediate x-value.
+Estimate the function value represented by the (x,y) data set at an intermediate x-value.

 Syntax